comp110-lytle/comp110/site/cqs/list-unit-tests.md

 - It will take a `list[int]` as input and return an `int`.
 - It will *find* and *return* the largest number in the input list.
-- It will also *remove* the *first* instance of the largest number from the input list.
+- It will also *remove* all instances of the largest number from the input list.
 - If the input list is empty, return -1 and don't modify the input list.

 Here is some example behavior: